-- Attractive educational exhibits.

-- Group Exhibit.
-(One premium per exhibit.)

-- The display may depict or represent any club project, community service, 4-H camp, recreation, citizenship or leadership.
+4H Club Display Attractive educational exhibits Group Exhibit (One premium per exhibit) The display be depict or represent any club project, community service, 4-H camp, recreation, citizenship or leadership.
 Displays may demonstrate the theme "4-H Grows Here" or "Building Sustainable Communities".
-The exhibit booth measures 4'x4'.

-The exhibit is judged on the following:

-- EFFECTIVE MESSAGE: (caption or title sign) Short, catchy, appropriate, well worded to cover, subject and suggest appropriate action. - DRAWS ATTENTION: An attention-getter that reinforces the main idea.
-Something unusual-motion, light design, and/or color. - HOLDS ATTENTION: Tells a coherent, clear-cut, one-idea message quickly.
+The exhibit booth measures 4' x 4'.
+The exhibit is judged on the following: EFFECTIVE MESSAGE: (caption or title sign) Short, catchy, appropriate, well worded to cover, subject and suggest appropriate action.
+DRAWS ATTENTION: An attention-getter that reinforces the main idea.
+Something unusual- motion, light design, and/or color.
+HOLDS ATTENTION: Tells a coherent, clear- cut, one-idea message quickly.
 Arouses curiosity about the subject.
-Has systematic arrangement, easy to follow the story. - SELLS 4-H: Emphasizes promoting youth development and putting knowledge to work. - PRESENTS PLEASING APPEARANCE - USES EXPLANATORY MATERIAL - EFFECTIVELY: Material brief and easy to read.
-Size of charts, maps placards and letters adequate. - TELLS WHERE ASSISTANCE AND MORE INFORMATION
+Has systematic arrangement, easy to follow the story.
+SELLS 4-H: Emphasizes promoting youth development and putting knowledge to work.
+PRESENTS PLEASING APPEARANCE USES EXPLANATORY MATERIAL EFFECTIVELY: Material brief and easy to read.
+Size of charts, maps placards and letters adequate.
+TELLS WHERE ASSISTANCE AND MORE 026 В 00001 INFORMATION Public Presentation An opportunity for youth agest 5 - 19 years of age to showcase their public presentation skills.
+Participants may use any type of communication style: Demonstration, Illustrated Talk, Speech, Recitation, and Dramatic Interpretations.
+Each 20.00 15.00 10.00 026 В 00002 presenter must bring their own equipment and supplies their presentation.
+NOT Judged.
+20.00 15.00 10.00